Mother of two little energetic babies. Always testing unique, safe, and creative parenting tools.

 How to Use Alexa as a Baby Monitor

-Amazon Echo Show, known widely as "Alexa" is, in my opinion, an innovative piece of technology every house can benefit from.
-It comes with a price tag, but also with an array of features.
-One of them is that you can use it as a baby monitor.
+Amazon Echo Show, known widely as "Alexa" is, in my opinion, an innovative piece of technology that every house can benefit from.
+It comes with a price tag, but also with an array of features, such as the ability to use it as a baby monitor.

-This article discusses two options of how you can set up your Echo Show to work as a baby monitor, and the pros and cons I found with each option.
+This article discusses two ways you can set up your Echo Show to work as a baby monitor, and the pros and cons I found with each option.

 1. Use Echo Show With the Alexa App as a Baby Monitor